 3.)
 Eliminate All Types of Air Leaks in Your House

 As your home becomes older, moderate to severe leaks may begin to form near your windows or doors.
-While a couple of leaks are nothing to worry about, a large number of leaks will cause the cold air that is produced by your central air conditioner to be pushed outside your home.
+While a couple of leaks are nothing to worry about, a large number of leaks will cause your home to lose cold air and may lower your air conditioner efficiency.
 As a result, your air conditioner will be required to remain active for a longer period of time to make your home comfortable.

 Perform an inspection of each window and door in your home to identify air leaks.
 To increase the air conditioner efficiency in your house, apply caulk and weatherstrip products to all affected areas.
 Eliminating an excess amount of air leaks in your house is an excellent way to reduce the total amount of time your air conditioner is required to run to eliminate heat and humidity.